alemar11/ios-watchos-tvos-macos-resources/README.md

 * [CMLazyScrollViewController](https://github.com/Mycose/CMLazyScrollViewController) - Lazy ScrollView with support for infinite scroll (using a paging system with UIViewControllers and not UIViews).
 * [CrossNavigation](https://github.com/artemstepanenko/CrossNavigation) - Any side navigation.
 * [Image-Carousel](https://github.com/robertrr61/Image-Carousel) - Add an array of images to a view and scroll them.
+* [Infinite-Grid-Swift](https://github.com/freshcode/Infinite-Grid-Swift) - Implementing an infinite grid using UIScrollview on iOS.
 * [LoopedContentsView](https://github.com/naru-jpn/LoopedContentsView) - View to display looped contents.
 * [MXParallaxHeader](https://github.com/maxep/MXParallaxHeader) - Simple parallax header for UIScrollView.
 * [ParallaxCarousel](https://github.com/taglia3/ParallaxCarousel) - A lightweight 3D Linear Carousel with parallax effect.